N0vaSky/Security-Powershell-Scripts/README.md

 ### Set Password Policy
 - Configures domain password policies for enhanced security.
+- Run this on the Domain Controller

 ### Disable WPAD
 - Disables WPAD to prevent unauthorized proxy configuration.

 ### Mark Domain Admin Accounts as Sensitive and Not to Be Delegated
 - Ensures domain admin accounts are marked as sensitive and not to be delegated.
+- Run this on the Domain Controller

 ## Roll-back Scripts
 Included roll-back scripts allow you to revert changes if necessary.